documentation

 • Connection method: Select Connect to an Azure resource by resource ID or alias.

-• Resource ID or alias: Paste in the Confluent Cloud Resource ID or Service Alias.
+• Resource ID or alias: Paste in the Confluent Cloud Resource ID or Service Alias from the ingress PrivateLink Gateway you created in Step 1: Create an ingress PrivateLink Gateway.

 5. Click Next: Virtual Network.